gezielcarvalho/dotnet-razor-blog/README.md

-# .NET Razor Blog
+# CMS .NET Razor

-A modern blog application built with ASP.NET Core 8.0 and Razor Pages.
-This application provides a complete blogging platform with an admin interface for managing blog posts.
+A modern Content Management System (CMS) built with ASP.NET Core 8.0 and Razor Pages.
+This application provides a complete blogging platform with an admin interface for managing blog posts, with plans to evolve into a full-featured CMS.

 ## Features